 - Incremental costs of \$250 to \$2,500 to run the UK-OPS model as part of the permit application process; - Negligible incremental costs to permit holders of recording water withdrawals and submitting forms more frequently than under the current rules; and - Incremental costs, in the form of accessing alternative water supplies, would arise among applicants that would have been approved without the Rules but who are not approved with the Rules.
 These incremental costs likely range from \$1 to \$4 per 1,000 gallons.
 As discussed in Chapter 2, water use has been projected to increase between 2017 and 2040.
-Increases range from 3 percent for agricultural water use in the UKB and 36 percent for total water use in the CFWI, which includes the UKB.
-This SERC assumes a 5 percent increase from now until 2040 in water demand within the reservation and contributing waterbodies, as most of the existing water permits are agricultural.
-Applying this to the current permitted withdrawals of 48.3 million gallons per day (mgd) (see Chapter 2), an additional 220 million gallons would be demanded over the next five years.7 The SERC assumes that 50 percent of this demand would be satisfied through accessing alternative water supplies under the proposed Rules, but would have been permitted under the current Rules, thereby resulting in incremental transactional costs.
-Assuming a midpoint cost of accessing alternative water supplies of \$2.50 per thousand gallons (kilogallons or kgal) and applying a five percent annual discount rate, the estimated present value of these transactional costs is about \$575,000 (Table 1-5).8 Based on the current information the District believes that this value is more likely to be overstated than understated.
+Increases range from 3 percent for agricultural water use in the UKB to 36 percent for total water use in the CFWI, which includes the UKB.
+This SERC assumes a 5 percent increase in water demand within the reservation and contributing waterbodies from now until 2040.
+This projection reflects that fact that most of the existing water permits are agricultural and the nature of the water supply which makes it inappropriate for most traditional public supply projects.
+Applying this to the currently permitted withdrawals of 48.3 million gallons per day (mgd) (see Chapter 2), an additional 666 million gallons would be demanded over the next five years.
+The SERC assumes that 50 percent of this demand would be satisfied through accessing alternative water supplies under the proposed Rules, but would have been permitted under the current Rules, thereby resulting in incremental transactional costs.
+Assuming a midpoint cost of accessing alternative water supplies of \$2.50 per thousand gallons and applying a five percent annual discount rate, the estimated present value of these transactional costs is about \$700,000 (Table 1-5).7